davidmaceachern/nodesozu/README.md

 To do a one-off build, use `npm run build` or `yarn build`.

 To run tests, use `npm test` or `yarn test`.

+To run Sōzu in a container first build the container `docker build -t local/sozu ./sozu/` and then run the container `docker run -d -p 127.0.0.1:8080:8080 -v $(pwd)/data:/data local/sozu`.

 ## Configuration